JulioMCruz/Self-Bingo/README.md

 ## 🎮 Features

-- **Self Protocol Integration**: Verify your identity using Self Protocol's decentralized verification
+- **Self Protocol Integration**: Age verification (18+) using Self Protocol's zero-knowledge proofs with backend verification
-- **Blockchain-Powered**: Built on Celo mainnet with USDC payments (0.01 USDC entry fee)
+- **Blockchain-Powered**: Built on Celo Sepolia testnet with native CELO payments (0.05 CELO entry fee)
+- **Smart Contract**: Upgradeable game contracts with factory pattern for multiple rounds
-- **Farcaster Native**: Works seamlessly as a Farcaster mini app with auto-wallet connection
+- **Farcaster Native**: Works seamlessly as a Farcaster mini app with auto-wallet connection and environment detection
-- **Multi-Platform**: Play in any browser or inside Farcaster
+- **Multi-Platform**: Play in any browser or inside Farcaster with adaptive UI
-- **Real-time Gameplay**: Live bingo card generation and verification
+- **Real-time Gameplay**: Live bingo card generation and Self Protocol verification with polling

 ## 🛠️ Tech Stack